Syrian state television says Israel struck military post in Hama province

 AMMAN (Reuters) - Syrian state television said on Sunday an Israeli air strike had hit a military post in the city of Misyaf in Syria’s Hama province but caused only material damage.

 The newsflash did not elaborate on what exactly had been targeted.
-An intelligence source said a major military research centre for chemical arms production was located near the city.
+An intelligence source said a major military research center for chemical arms production was located near the city and believed to house a team of Iranian military experts involved in weapons production.

+When asked about the reports of the air strike, an Israeli military spokeswoman said: “We do not comment on foreign reports.”

 Last week, Syrian state media said Israeli rockets had struck a Syrian military position near Nairab airport on the outskirts of the city of Aleppo.